 Ongoing Beth Am Men's Groups

-Beth Am Men offers a variety of regular activities throughout the year that provide an opportunity to join in camaraderie.
+Beth Am Men (BAM) offers a variety of regular activities throughout the year that provide an opportunity to meet other men and work together in the spirit of brotherhood.
 Please view the Beth Am Men Calendar for specific contact, event time and location information.
 For questions about any of these activities, please email email@example.com.

 Guys Night Out

 Join Beth Am Men for a fun evening and escape your weeknight routine!
 Held quarterly at local establishments, this event is a time to join Beth Am Men for a fun evening of relaxing camaraderie, beer and food.

 Start your morning with breakfast and a lively discussion by joining your fellow Beth Am men.
 Rabbi Prosnit usually leads our discussion.
 Monthly meetings are regularly scheduled for the fourth Tuesday of each month.
 The coffee will arrive at 8:00am, the breakfast will be out shortly after that, and our discussion will start around 8:30.
 We should be done around 9:30, but you can stay and schmooze as long as you want.

 Whether you take your shots with a smartphone or DSLR, if you enjoy taking photos, editing photos and sharing your results or simply enjoy discussing photography, then join the BAM Photography Group.
 Meetings are held on the second Wednesday of the month at 7:00 PM with additional weekend events for outdoor photo shoot opportunities.

 If road cycling is your thing, why not join BAM for a low-key Shabbat morning ride following Torah study?
 We meet at 10:15 AM most Saturday mornings directly across the street from Beth Am for the tours.
 To be notified about upcoming bike rides (or to set up your own), please request to join our Beth Am Bikers Group.